 To make a success with your business, you should probably understand why the number three is important.
 Intrigued?
 Read on as we explain why the simple number three could propel your business forward.

 In the world, if you think about it, many things come in 3s; beginning, middle, end; morning, afternoon, night; short, medium, long, the list goes on.
 Having three options to choose from allows us to avoid the ones that are too hot or cold, too big or little, and choose the one that is just perfect.

 This holds true in business as well.
 When you see pricing comparisons, they nearly always include three alternatives (for example, Low, Middle, and High / Bronze, Silver, and Gold).
-We utilise 3s a lot in design too, when it comes to spreading how we show and arrange items, or even creating and adapting colour schemes, we often stick to 3 solid choices.
+We utilise 3s a lot in web design too, when it comes to spreading how we show and arrange items, or even creating and adapting colour schemes in platforms like Figma, we often stick to 3 solid choices.

 The main point is, we as humans are comfortable when we are presented with three options, it is just the right amount, any more or any less and a sense of discomfort eludes in our minds.
 To tap into this human brain protection mechanism, business owners need to understand the power of three, which is inherent in virtually everything.
 So, are you ready to learn about the power of 3?

 The way in which our brains have evolved protects us from harm by making it appealing to have choices.
 If we find ourselves in a dangerous situation without any choices, we might not find a way out of it.
 Likewise, our brains also know that if we are presented with too many choices we may get confused and overwhelmed and in turn make the wrong choice.
 Neither of these situations are ideal.
 Therefore, the brain needs to have a suitable number of choices.